 Starbucks has initiated a volunteer matching service to help the inside and outside members.
 The community members get to serve society through their reliable brand, and they get acquainted with one another.

 Well, this is one example.
-The other ways can be to discuss some hot topic/ask for feedback about your brand/plan a virtual meet and greet session.
+The other ways can be to discuss some hot topic/ask for feedback via feedback button about your brand/plan a virtual meet and greet session.
 The trolls will come and go but don’t foray in that direction.

 Keep calm and avert crisis